 The Wealth Management segment reported income before income tax of \$9.6 million for the year ended December 31, 2023, compared to \$31.3 million, for the same period in 2022.
 The majority of our assets and liabilities are on the Wealth Management segment balance sheet and the decrease in income before taxes is primarily attributable to a decrease in net interest income, after provision for credit losses.
-The decrease in net interest income, after provision for credit loss was primarily driven by an increase in average interest-bearing deposits and rates, partially offset by an increase in interest income.
-The provision for credit losses for the year ended December 31, 2023 increased \$6.7 million to \$10.4 million compared to \$3.7 million for the same period in 2022, primarily due an increase in an allowance on individually analyzed loans.
+The decrease in net interest income, after provision for credit losses.
+The decrease in net interest income, after provision for credit losses for the year ended December 31, 2023 increased \$6.7 million to \$10.4 million compared to \$3.7 million for the same period in 2022, primarily due an increase in an allowance on individually analyzed loans.
 As of December 31, 2023, the Company had an allowance of \$3.8 million on non-performing loans.